-- Select screen lock Allows you to set a screen lock to secure your phone. - Smart Lock Sets to keep your phone unlocked when you have a trusted Bluetooth device connected to it, when it's in a familiar location like your home or work, or when it recognizes your face. - Screen swipe effect Sets the effect used when swiping the lock screen. - Wallpaper Select the wallpaper to display for your lock screen. - Shortcuts Customize shortcuts on the lock screen.

-- Contact info for lost phone Select whether to display the owner information on the lock screen and customize the owner information. - Lock timer Allows you to set the amount of time before the screen automatically locks after the screen has timed-out. - Power button instantly locks Checkmark to instantly lock the screen when the Power/Lock Key is pressed.
-This setting overrides the Security lock timer setting.
+- Select screen lock Allows you to set a screen lock type to secure your phone. - Smart Lock Sets to keep your phone unlocked with trusted device or a place.
+If you need more information, please refer to the Smart Lock section in Basics. - Screen swipe effect Sets the effect used when swiping the lock screen. - · Wallpaper Select the wallpaper to display for your lock screen. - Shortcuts Allows you to choose the shortcuts available on the lock screen. - Contact info for lost phone Allows you to display the owner information on the lock screen in case the phone is lost. - Lock timer Allows you to set the amount of time before the screen automatically locks after the screen has timed-out. - Power key instantly locks Checkmark to instantly lock the screen when the Power/Lock Key is pressed.
+This setting overrides the lock timer setting.